sanowl/SEED-Story-Multimodal-Long-Story-Generation-with-Large-Language-Models/README.md

 Shuai Yang, Yuying Ge, Yang Li, Yukang Chen, Yixiao Ge, Ying Shan, and Yingcong Chen

 Their groundbreaking work in multimodal story generation has been instrumental in the development of this implementation.

 I encourage readers to refer to the original paper for a comprehensive understanding of the SEED-Story concept and methodology.

 ## Citation

 If you use this implementation in your research, please cite the original SEED-Story paper.

+## Notes on JAX Implementation

+This JAX implementation offers several advantages:

+1. Improved performance through JAX's JIT compilation
+2. Easy parallelization across multiple devices
+3. Functional programming style for cleaner, more maintainable code
+4. Seamless integration with other JAX-based libraries in the ML ecosystem